 A preconfigured dashboard report template is available as a downloadable Excel spreadsheet to help you quickly analyze log data.
 To use the template on your audit logs, you need Excel 2013 or later and Power Query, which you can download here.

 The template has fictional sample data in it, and you can set up Power Query to import your audit log directly from your Azure storage account.

-In production you are likely to refresh your storage keys periodically.
-When refresh your keys you need to re-save the policy.
-The process is as follows:.
+In production, you are likely to refresh your storage keys periodically.
+When refreshing your keys, you need to save the policy.
+The process is as follows:

 - Go to the storage configuration blade and regenerate the Primary Access Key.

 - Go back to the auditing configuration blade, switch the Storage Access Key from Secondary to Primary and press SAVE.